 Prerequisite(s): PLS 100, PLS 101, PLS 113

-A two semester (fall/spring, spring/fall combination) independent study writing course focusing on the preparation of legal memoranda as well as citation form.
+A one semester independent study writing course focusing on the preparation of legal memoranda as well as citation form.
 Emphasis will be placed on clarity and precision in the use of language.

 PARALEGAL FIELD EXPERIENCE